OCNS/SoftwareWG-events/20210703-CNS2021/01_bash/Readme.rst

 Prerequisites
 ~~~~~~~~~~~~~
 A working copy of bash; participants on Linux and MacOS are all set.
+Participants on Windows have several options to get hold of a bash environment without leaving familiar territory:
+* Install `Git for Windows <https://gitforwindows.org/>`_, which includes a Git Bash emulation with most of the standard tools you might expect in a Linux/Unix environment, plus of course Git.
-Since Microsoft has recently released WSL2 to the public, participants on Windows are encouraged to `enable WSL2 <https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux>`_ and `install Ubuntu <https://www.microsoft.com/en-gb/p/ubuntu/9nblggh4msv6>`_.
-Somewhat ironically, this requires at least one use of a command line terminal (though not bash); on the upside, the Linux-on-Windows experience is both very smooth and a very safe first step into Linux territory.
+* Alternatively, `enable WSL2 <https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux>`_ and `install Ubuntu <https://www.microsoft.com/en-gb/p/ubuntu/9nblggh4msv6>`_ as a virtual machine hosted by Windows.
+Somewhat ironically, this requires at least one use of a command line terminal (though not bash); on the upside, the Linux-on-Windows experience is a smooth and safe first step into Linux territory.

 Topics
 ~~~~~~